 “I note with regret today’s judgment by the European Union Civil Service Tribunal," said Professor Sir Kent Woods, chair of the Management Board, in a statement.
 "It is important to remember that the ruling is about a procedural formality.
 It is not a reflection on Guido Rasi’s competence or ability to run the Agency, something which he has done successfully since November 2011.”

-Both EMA and the European Commission are scrambling to see if the decision can be overturned, they said.
+Both EMA and the European Commission are scrambling to see if the decision can

 The departure of Rasi comes at a particularly tricky time for EMA, which is in the process of implementing a massive change in the way it treats clinical data transparency.
 Transparency has been one of the hallmarks of Guido's tenure as EMA's executive director, and his departure could very well derail some of his signature initiatives.